tanmoyAtb/Qt_JetsonTK_GPIO_Reader/README.md

 The read from GPIO switches attached to Jetson is done in a Qthread started by the MainWindow of Qt.
 Communications are done with signal and slot method. signals are generated in GPIO read thread, slots in Qt UI classes.

 You must have Qt 4.3 or above installed.
+You can use QtCreator and Designer to run the project with root permissions.

+**SimpleGPIO** files are responsible for Buttonreads.

 RUN